ADULT PROTECTIVE SERVICES:

 Senior Outreach Services:

-ship with DAAA and Focus Hope to support area residents who are of senior
+ship with DAAA & Focus Hope to support area residents who are of senior

 age.
 As a provider, Franklin-Wright Settlements work to make sure seniors